dart-archive/www.dartlang.org/src/site/articles/benchmarking/index.markdown

 The harness is available as a pub package and is incredibly easy to use.

 1\.
-Add the following to your pubspec.yaml, and run `pub install`:
+Add the following to your pubspec.yaml, and run `pub get`:

 {% prettify yaml %}
 dependencies: